-The TARDIS dematerialised from a park in Colchester, Essex, leaving the Doctor stuck there and Amy trapped in the TARDIS.
-After they were reunited, the Doctor directed her to write a note to his past self to direct him to rent a flat from Craig Owens.
-While searching the Doctor’s jacket pocket for a pen, she discovered a jewelry box, containing her engagement rings from the now-erased Rory.
+The TARDIS dematerialised from a park in Colchester, Essex, leaving The Doctor stuck there and Amy trapped in the TARDIS.
+After they were reunited, The Doctor directed her to write a note to his past self to direct him to rent a flat from Craig Owens.
+She got upset at The Doctor for getting Craig and Sophie together when he couldn’t get her a man.
+While searching The Doctor’s jacket pocket for a pen, she discovered a jewellery box, containing her engagement ring from the now-erased Rory.
 She could not attach any memories to it, but felt a strange connection.
 (The Lodger)

 Amy and the Doctor visited Space Florida a week before the events of the Doctor’s erasure.
 (The Big Bang)

 The Doctor then took Amy to see the oldest writing on the oldest planet of the universe.
 Its meaning had never been discerned.
-Using the TARDIS’ translation matrix, he was excited that he and Amy would be the first to ever read it.
-Arriving At The cliff face, they discovered the translated greeting, “Hello, Sweetie, ” and a set of co-ordinates for Stonehenge on 21 January 102 AD.
+Using the TARDIS’s translation matrix, he was excited that he and Amy would be the first to ever read it.
+Arriving at the cliff face, they discovered the translated greeting, “Hello, Sweetie, ” and a set of coordinates for Stonehenge on 21 January 102 AD.
 (The Pandorica Opens)

 TWO THOUSAND YEARS ASLEEP